 It’s the same at Konecranes.
 Konecranes Port Solutions provides automation technology to assist operators in focusing even more clearly on the tasks at hand, leading to safer and more efficient port operations.

-Whether you’re Valtteri Bottas or running a modern port, focusing on what really matters is crucial to success
+PART 1: Whether you’re Valtteri Bottas or running a modern port, focusing on what really matters is crucial to success

 In Valtteri’s line of work focus is so important; the fewer variables he needs to think about, the easier it is to reach his goals.
 Konecranes automation technology assists port operators in similarly focusing on the most important tasks at hand – those that improve the efficiency and safety of their operations.